healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 Boiling Time: 9m 23s

-For the common electric kettles (not gooseneck) like the Chefman, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
-The product took 9 minutes and 23 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).
+For the common electric kettles (not gooseneck) like the Chefman, we evaluate the time they take to boil a mid-range capacity of 1.5 liters of water.
+This kettle took 9 minutes and 23 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).

-This result was disappointingly slow but to be expected of the kettle’s 1100 W of power, worthy of only a 5.6/10.
+This result was  slow but not entirely unexpected since it only has 1100 W of power and not the typical 1500 W. Therefore, it only scored a 5.6/10.

 ### Energy Consumption